Lats reviewed on 27 August 2019 by Mena Panaite, Registered nurse in AXA PPP healthcare's Health at Hand team

 Creating a daily calorie deficit of 500 calories by consuming less and/or exercising more is enough to lose one pound in weight per week, according to all the best diet books.

-But new research just published in ‘The New England Journal of Medicine’ has found that extra helpings of healthier foods like whole grains, nuts, fruit, vegetables and yoghurt appears to be more important than totting up your overall calorie intake.
+But research published in ‘The New England Journal of Medicine’ has found that extra helpings of healthier foods like whole grains, nuts, fruit, vegetables and yoghurt appear to be more important than totting up your overall calorie intake.

 What the study found

 The review by Harvard Medical School of three studies involving 120,000 people followed over 20 years found that those who ate more healthy foods lost weight, whereas those who ate unhealthy foods such as crisps, sugary drinks and meat gained weight.

 When the researchers analysed their data in more detail, they found that people who ate an extra portion of yogurt a day, compared to the study groups, lost an average 0.82lb (0.37kg) every four years over a 20-year period.
 Those who ate an extra portion of nuts lost 0.57lb (0.26kg); those eating extra fruits, grains and vegetables lost 0.49lb (0.22kg), 0.7lb (0.32kg) and 0.2lb (0.09kg) respectively.

 The researchers also found that those who consumed more unhealthy foods gained weight.
 For example, those who ate an extra portion of crisps every day gained 1.69lbs (0.77kg) over four years, whereas those who drank sugary drinks gained 1lb (0.45kg), those who ate more unprocessed meat gained 0.95lb (0.43kg) and those who ate more processed meat gained 0.93lb (0.42kg).